-The PSU appears marginally capable of performing its mission.
+(6) The PSU appears marginally capable of performing its mission.
 It was heavily involved during 1982 and 1983 in suppressing dissidence in Matabeleland.

-was doubled in 1982 at the direction of Minister of Home Affairs Ushewokunze.
+(6) The estimated strength of the force is 3,000.
+Its size was doubled in 1982 at the direction of Minister of Home Affairs Ushewokunze.
 All newly assigned personnel are former ZANU combatants.

-The PSU is headquartered in Harare and is subordinate to Zimbabwe Republic Police Headquarters.
+(c) The PSU is headquartered in Harare and is subordinate to Zimbabwe Republic Police Headquarters.
 Subordinate elements of the PSU usually operate in platoon strength when supporting local police or conducting security patrols.

-The PSU is equipped as light infantry.
+(c) The PSU is equipped as light infantry.
 Weaponry includes FN and G-3 7.62-mm rifles, light machineguns, and some 60-mm mortars.
 The unit has organic transport assets that are allocated from headquarters.
 When in the field PSU elements either live off the land or purchase consumable supplies locally.